Where to stay in Key West

 This beach is hands down the best place to snorkel in Key West given the abundance of underwater wonders it has to offer.

-The best part is that when you get hungry then all you have to do is pop into Caye Hueso Café which is actually on the beach.
+And when you get hungry you can just pop into Caye Hueso Café by the beach.
 This casual eatery offers a decent variety of light snacks and drinks to keep you going.

-Lighthouse Court Hotel is truly a tropical paradise with all the lush greenery surrounding it (see photos here).
+Kimpton Lighthouse Hotel is truly a tropical paradise with all the lush greenery surrounding it.

 Where to stay in Key West on a budget

-Let me say first that it’s almost impossible to find accommodations below the $100 mark.
+Let me say first that it’s impossible to find accommodations below the $100 mark and even $200 is a challenging mark.
+In saying that there are a couple of options if you are after great value Key West resorts.

-Unfortunately, settling for these accommodations means you will be further away from Key West’s Old Town than you should be.
+Unfortunately, settling for these accommodations means that you will be far from Key West’s Old Town, or around 5 miles.

 The Laureate Key West is one of the most affordable options in the New Town area.